-- "This Objective grants 1 additional Victory Point when scoring.
-When you score points from this Objective, the unit controlling it suffers a Panic Test with -2 to their roll." - Once this is done, randomly draw 1 card from the Objective Deck and place it face-up near each other Objective.
+- Before Deployment, randomly draw 1 card from the Objective Deck and place it face-up near each Objective.
 That is the Ability of that token for this game. - A unit ending a move with its tray entirely overlapping a token Claims that token. - A unit Controls a token it has Claimed as long as it is not engaged by an enemy Combat Unit with more remaining Ranks than it.
 The moment this happens it immediately stops Controlling that token. - Solo units count as having remaining Ranks equal to their remaining Wounds for Controling and Contesting Objectives. - Tokens that are not entirely overlapped by a unit's tray are not Claimed and are not Controlled by any unit.